mudler/LocalAI/README.md

 ## Supported API endpoints

-See the [list of the supported API endpoints](https://localai.io/api-endpoints/index.html) and how to configure image generation and audio transcription.
+See the [list of the LocalAI features](https://localai.io/features/index.html) for a full tour of the available API endpoints.

 ## Frequently asked questions